What is Scouse?

 - 1.2l of beef stock

-Add the bitter to the steak and onions and boil until the bitter has reduced by half the volume.
+Add the beer to the steak and onions and boil until the bitter has reduced by half the volume.

 Add the carrots, swede, half the potatoes, the bay leaves, thyme and beef stock.
 Bring to the boil and simmer for 30 minutes.